ring0lab/catphish/README.md

 # CATPHISH
 Generate similar-looking domains for phishing attacks.
-Check expired domains and their categorized domain status to evade proxy categorisation.
+Check expired domains and their categorized domain status to evade proxy categorization.
 Whitelisted domains are perfect for your C2 servers.
 Perfect for Red Team engagements.

 # Installation
 ```